Ray Blanton: Early life and Congress

-Governor
+Governor of Tennessee

 In 1974, Blanton won a twelve-person Democratic primary for governor.
 With just 23% of the vote, he defeated several well-financed opponents, including flamboyant East Tennessee banker Jake Butcher, Nashville news anchor Hudley Crockett, and former Senator Ross Bass.
 His opponent in the general election was Lamar Alexander, who had been a campaign manager for the incumbent, Winfield Dunn (the state constitution at the time prevented governors from serving two consecutive terms, so Dunn could not run).
 Though Dunn and Republicans had broken the Democrats' dominance of state politics in 1970, the Republican Party was tarnished by the Watergate scandal.
-On election day, Blanton defeated Alexander, 576,833 votes to 455,467.
+On election day, Blanton defeated Alexander, by 121,366 votes.

 Following his inauguration, Blanton called for a state income tax, but the state legislature, fearing a revolt from voters, refused to consider it, and instead raised the state sales tax.
 Blanton overhauled the state's excise and franchise tax laws, and revised the state's Hall income tax to provide relief for the state's elderly residents.
 He also elevated the state's Office of Tourism to a cabinet-level department, making Tennessee the first state in the nation to do so, and upgraded the state's retirement system.

 Blanton's administration was noted for extensive recruiting of foreign industrial and trade opportunities.
 He made several trips to Africa, the Middle East, Japan, and Europe, in an effort to form economic partnerships with foreign investors.
 He was criticized for the costs of these trips, but was instrumental in bringing British, West German, and Japanese investment to the state.
 In 1976, he hosted a meeting with several United Nations representatives in Nashville.

 In February 1978, the state constitution was amended to allow Blanton and future Tennessee governors to succeed themselves.
 Blanton did not run for reelection.
 His Republican opponent in 1974, Lamar Alexander, won in November.